Unveiling DexCom (DXCM)'s Value: Is It Really Priced Right? A Co

 Profitability and Growth

-Investing in profitable companies, especially those with consistent profitability over the long term, is generally less risky.
+Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
+Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
 DexCom has been profitable 4 over the past 10 years.
-Its operating margin is 14.02%, which ranks better than 73.09% of 836 companies in the Medical Devices & Instruments industry.
-However, the overall profitability of DexCom is ranked 4 out of 10, indicating poor profitability.
+Over the past twelve months, the company had a revenue of $3.20 billion and Earnings Per Share (EPS) of $0.86.
+Its operating margin is 14.02%, which ranks better than 73.07% of 828 companies in the Medical Devices & Instruments industry.
+Overall, the profitability of DexCom is ranked 4 out of 10, which indicates poor profitability.

-The average annual revenue growth of DexCom is 19.4%, ranking better than 75.38% of 731 companies in the Medical Devices & Instruments industry.
-The 3-year average EBITDA growth is 31.8%, which ranks better than 77.78% of 738 companies in the same industry.
+Growth is probably one of the most important factors in the valuation of a company.
+GuruFocus' research has found that growth is closely correlated with the long-term performance of a company's stock.
+If a company's business is growing, the company usually creates value for its shareholders, especially if the growth is profitable.
+Likewise, if a company's revenue and earnings are declining, the value of the company will decrease.
+DexCom's 3-year average revenue growth rate is better than 75.41% of 728 companies in the Medical Devices & Instruments industry.
+DexCom's 3-year average EBITDA growth rate is 31.8%, which ranks better than 77.95% of 730 companies in the Medical Devices & Instruments industry.

 ROIC vs WACC